wangziyuan66/IL-AD/README.md

 ### Basecalling

 You should then be able to export your checkpoint to json (using `bin/dump_json.py` in [taiyaki](https://github.com/nanoporetech/taiyaki/tree/master)) that can be used to basecall with Guppy.

-See Guppy documentation for more information on how to do this.
+The Guppy usage can be seen using `guppy_basecaller --help`.

-Key options include selecting the Guppy config file to be appropriate for your application, and passing the complete path of your .json file.
+Specifically, key options include selecting the Guppy config file to be appropriate for your application, and passing the complete path of your .json file.

 For example:

 ```sh
 guppy_basecaller --input_path /path/to/input_reads --save_path /path/to/save_dir --config dna_r9.4.1_450bps_flipflop.cfg --model path/to/model.json --device cuda:1
 ```

-The guppy_basecaller usage can be seen using `guppy_basecaller --help`.

 `--model path/to/model.json` specifies the json format of trained IL model.
 Using `bin\dump_json.py` to transform the trained IL model from checkpoint fomat to json format.

 ### Anomaly Detection